-PIERCINGMETAL: So what will be some of the surprises be tonight as fans of the band, and since I am not running to type and post this before the show in a little while it is ok to tell me.
+PiercingMetal: So what will be some of the surprises be tonight as fans of the band, and since I am not running to type and post this before the show in a little while it is okay to tell me.

 Simone: I think that already the music is on the bombastic side and we bring the music to life on stage.